 The sonogram may be done with a wand type of scanner across your abdomen or inserted into your vagina.

-Your doctor may also use laparoscopic surgery to look for endometrial tissue outside of the uterus.
-If a diagnosis isn’t clear, the doctor may take a tissue sample during the laparoscopy to examine under a microscope.
+Your doctor may also use laparoscopic surgery to look for endometrial-like tissue outside of the uterus.
+If a diagnosis isn’t clear, a tissue sample can be taken during surgery to confirm the diagnosis or to be examined under the microscope.

-Treatment for both conditions range from minimal (over-the-counter drugs) to maximal (hysterectomy).
+Treatment for both conditions ranges from minimal (over-the-counter medications) to more invasive (hysterectomy).

 Treatment options in between these extremes vary.
-This is because of the differences in where the misplaced endometrial tissue is located.
+This is because of the differences in where the misplaced endometrial-like tissue is located.

 Discuss your treatment options with your doctor.
 Some of the questions to consider are:

 - Is your pain intermittent, just around your periods?

 - Does chronic pain prevent you from carrying out your daily activities?